-When using this feature, a stepper motor will act in a manner very similar to a servo motor.
-This includes the possibility of a one count dither in position at zero speed.
-In order to overcome this condition, the Networked Driver allows you to enable and disable the Hybrid Control feature on the fly.
+Like a servo system, there is the possibility of a load induced error in the final position and/or a one count dither in position at zero speed if this feature is always enabled.
+The "stiffness" of the shaft, (how quickly the system compensates for shaft position error), can be adjusted with a single gain setting.
+The Networked Driver also allows you to enable and disable the Hybrid Control feature on the fly.
 When the motor is at rest, a single message disables the Hybrid Control feature, and the motor acts as a stepper system, holding its position without dither.
 You can enable the Hybrid Control feature using the same message that initiates a move, minimizing the amount of motor current needed to complete the move.